The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: Introduction

 The paper is organized as follows.
 In Section \ref{sec:pattern_recognition_problem}, we define the exact nature of the pattern recognition problem we are going to solve, also introducing the crucial concept of sub-patterns.

 Then, in Section \ref{sec:tsetlin_machine}, we cover the Tsetlin Machine in detail.
-We first present the propositional logic based pattern representation framework, before we introduce the Tsetlin Automata teams that write \emph{conjunctive clauses} in propositional logic.
+We first present the Tsestlin Machine inference structure, before we introduce the Tsetlin Automata teams that write formulas in propositional logic.
 These Tsetlin Automata teams are in turn organized to recognize complex patterns.
-We conclude the section by presenting the \emph{Tsetlin Machine game} that we use to coordinate thousands of Tsetlin Automata, eliminating the vanishing signal-to-noise ratio problem.
+We conclude the section by presenting the Tsetlin Machine game that we use to coordinate millions of Tsetlin Automata, eliminating the vanishing signal-to-noise ratio problem.

 In Section \ref{sec:theoretical_results}, we analyze pertinent properties of the Tsetlin Machine formally, and establish that the Nash equilibria of the game are aligned with the propositional formulas that solve the pattern recognition problem at hand.
 This allows the Tsetlin Machine as a whole to robustly and accurately uncover complex patterns with propositional logic.